CLICK HERE

 -Church Government Polity

 Keystone Bible Church is an independent, non-denominational church, that closely mirrors Historic Baptist faith and practice.
 We are not an official part of any denominational organization or ecclesiastical conference that would subject us to any outside authority.
-We are Jesus-ruled, Word-submitted, Elder-led, Deacon-served, Multi-congregationally governed.
+We are Jesus-ruled, Word-submitted, Elder-led, Deacon-served, Multi-congregationally involved.

 We gather as one church, that meets in multiple locations.
 As one church, we’re united in doctrine, in teaching, in core values, and in mission.
 But we allow for a diverse expression of those identities to form within each of the Keystone Congregations.